system76/docs/_articles/lemu7-bios.md

 ### Updating BIOS

+1. Format a USB drive with MBR (msdos) FAT32 formating.
+To format a USB drive, use the built-in program <u>Disks</u> or the installable program <u>Gparted</u>.
+Do not use <u>UNetbootin</u> as it adds additional files that are not needed.
+Make sure the USB drive is clean before extracting the archive to the drive.

-1. Download the [lemu7.zip](/files/firmware/lemu7-bios.zip) file, unzip it, and put all of the files on the root of a MBR FAT32 formatted USB flash drive.
+2. Download the [lemu7.zip](/files/firmware/lemu7-bios.zip) file, double click the file to open it, click **Extract**, and choose the USB drive as the destination.

-2. Connect AC power to the laptop.
+3. Connect AC power to the laptop.
 AC power is required to update.

-3. Restart your Lemur and hold <kbd>F7</kbd> during boot.
+4. Restart your Lemur and hold <kbd>F7</kbd> during boot.
 Choose the USB drive from the boot menu.
+It will be labeled as the brand of USB drive, such as Sandisk or Cuzer.

-4. At the prompt, type in `fs1:` and press <kbd>Enter</kbd> (this switches to the USB drive to run the updates).
+5. At the prompt, type in `fs1:` and press <kbd>Enter</kbd> (this switches to the USB drive to run the updates).

-5. Type in `meset` and press <kbd>Enter</kbd>.
+6. Type in `meset` and press <kbd>Enter</kbd>.
 This unlocks the ME for flashing.
 The computer will turn off and reboot.
 The fans will be at 100% for the next steps.
 If they are not, please plug in AC power and try again.

-6. Hold <kbd>F7</kbd> to boot from USB again.
+7. Hold <kbd>F7</kbd> to boot from USB again.
 Type in `fs1:` and press <kbd>Enter</kbd>.

-7. Type in `flashme` and press <kbd>Enter</kbd>.
+8. Type in `flashme` and press <kbd>Enter</kbd>.
 This will flash the ME, and then the BIOS.
 The computer will then turn off.

-8. Hold <kbd>F7</kbd> to boot from USB again.
+9. Power the computer on and hold <kbd>F7</kbd> to boot from USB again.
 Type in `fs1:` and press <kbd>Enter</kbd>.

-9. Type in `ecflash` and press <kbd>Enter</kbd>.
+10. Type in `ecflash` and press <kbd>Enter</kbd>.
 This will flash the EC.
-The computer will turn off.
+The computer will then turn off.

-10. Hold <kbd>F7</kbd> to boot from USB again.
+11. Power the computer on and hold <kbd>F7</kbd> to boot from USB again.
 Type in `fs1:` and press <kbd>Enter</kbd>.

-11. Type in `eol` and press <kbd>Enter</kbd>.
-This will lock the ME again.
-The computer will turn off.
+12. Type in `eol` and press <kbd>Enter</kbd>.
+This will lock the ME and turn the computer off.

 Enjoy using your Lemur with the fancy new BIOS!